ststefa/prometheus-nftables-exporter/README.md

 	/lib64/ld-linux-x86-64.so.2 (0x00007fe31ecac000)
 ~~~

-As an additional step, the exporter can of course be further packaged into a traditional distribution package (e.g. `.deb` or `.rpm`), easing the deployment and management process further.
+As an additional step, the exporter can of course be further packaged into a distribution package (e.g. `.deb` or `.rpm`), easing the deployment and management process further.

 ## Debugging remotely with VScode